-Heron Brothers started on site in November and prepared the site for demolition which commenced mid-November.
-The monthly drone footage shows the progress of the site clearance and preparation for the exciting new state of the art campus.
-The project is due for completion by September 2023.
+The monthly drone footage shows the progress of the site clearance and construction of the exciting new state of the art campus.

 The new, purpose-built campus on the current (but extended) site in Coleraine comprises a number of exciting spaces including, an Innovation Zone, a flexible area that can be adapted for a wide range of activities including cross curriculum project based learning, conferences and performances together with a fully equipped and high quality restaurant and hair and beauty salon, both of which will, at set times, be open to the public to provide our students with the opportunity to train in a realistic environment.
 The former St Patrick’s Church of Ireland Hall will be a self-contained performing arts and music centre.
 This will be an additional resource not only for the College but for the community.

 An important feature of the design for the new campus has been to create a strong link with the town centre through the adjacent Anderson Park and the main entrance facing the park.